MaxMLang/maxmlang/README.md

 <h1 align="center">Hello World, I'm Max 👋</h1>

-- 🔭 I’m currently pursuing a PhD in **Population Health and Statistics at the University of Oxford**
+- 🔭 PhD candidate in Population Health & Statistics at the University of Oxford, where I spend my time modelling Malaria and Schistosomiasis.
-- 🌱 Interested in **R, Python, Julia projects**
+- 🌱 Interested in applying R and Python to the (sometimes unfashionable) problem of getting honest interpretations from data.
 - 💻 Currently developing several full-stack AI (LLM) Projects using: Langchain, LamaIndex, Chainlit, [HuggingFace](https://huggingface.co/MaxMLang), OpenAI's Toolkit, and Pinecone.
 - 💜 I love making projects interactive and available for everyone through **R Shiny Apps**
 - ⚡ **Fun fact**